 Case Study: Forming a Metal Part with the 800-ton press

-The sheer length, 31 ½ inches, and weight, 54 pounds, were key factors in the customer selecting Ultra as the supplier of their ramp.
-Our 800-ton Minster metal stamping press combined with our secondary operations proved Ultra could handle the ramp’s production all at ONE facility.
+The ramp’s substantial size—31½ inches long and 54 pounds—was a key factor in the customer selecting Ultra as their supplier.
+Our 800-ton Minster stamping press, combined with in-house secondary operations, demonstrated that Ultra could manage the entire production process at one facility.

-The ramp is produced utilizing a progressive stamping die that includes only ONE forming station to complete that stage of production.
-We designed this forming station to include five different operations to be performed in ONE hit.
-The edges, top, sides, lips are being formed along with coining on the top of the ramp.
+The ramp is made using a progressive stamping die with a single forming station.
+We engineered this station to perform five operations in one hit, forming the edges, top, sides, and lips, along with coining on the top surface.
 This forming station is made of bronze material to better protect the cosmetic integrity of the ramp.

 The edge quality of the ramp is of critical importance for it to correctly operate on the elliptical equipment; and it can also be clearly seen by the end-user.
 A detailed finishing process is followed to ensure the edges are smooth and meet cosmetic standards.